-It is required that the MHSAA member schools adopt a policy to minimize the risk of heat-related illness in interscholastic athletic programs; the following policy has been adopted by the O.A.S.B.O.E.
-July 2013.
+It is required that the MHSAA member schools adopt a policy to minimize the risk of heat-related illness in interscholastic athletic programs; the following policy has been adopted by the Ontonagon Area School Board of Education July 2013.

 - 1. Thirty minutes prior to the start of an activity, and again 60 minutes after the start of that activity, take temperature and humidity readings at the site of the activity.
 Using a digital sling psychrometer is recommended.
 Record the readings in writing and maintain the information in files of school administration.
 Each school is to designate whose duties these are: generally the athletic director, head coach or certified athletic trainer. - 2.
-Factor the temperature and humidity into the Heat index Calculator and Chart to determine the Heat index.
-If a digital sling psychrometer is being used, the calculation is automatic.
+Factor the temperature and humidity into the heat index calculator and chart to determine the heat index.
+If a digital sling psychrometer is being used the calculation is automatic.

-3. If the Heat Index is below 95 degrees:
+If the heat index is below 95 degrees: